suanno/phd-vault/02 - Meetings and talks/Olivier 5-02.md

 ## Universality
-There are a lot of physical systems that behave the same near a critical point, this concept is known as _universality_ and the physical systems behaving the same are called to be in the same _class_.
-All systems that have/are
+There are a lot of physical systems that behave the same near a critical point, this concept is known as _universality_ and the physical systems behaving the same are called to be in the same _class_., All systems that have/are
 - up-down simmetry
 - dissipative (strongly interacting w/ thermostat, so _overdamped_)